Nsolo Bushcamp: Our full report

 - Each chalet has a flush toilet, and plumbed-in washbasins and showers with hot water always available.

 Health & safety

-Security measures: As Nsolo camp is unfenced, a guide or scout will escort guests to their chalets after night fall.
+- As Nsolo Bushcamp is unfenced, a guide will escort guests to their chalets after dark.

 - The camp has a fire extinguisher in the kitchen and there is a fire break around the camp.